Sumayyah-Ahmed/Sumayyah-Ahmed/README.md

 ## ✨ A few things about me:
 * 🧠 Full-stack developer with a love for clean architecture and expressive interfaces
-* 🎯 Iterative curator—always refining layout, hierarchy, and tone for maximum impact
+* 🎯 Iterative curator, always refining layout, hierarchy, and tone for maximum impact
 * 🛠️ Expert in branding and design systems
 * 🌱 Exploring new ways to blend technical mastery with creative vision